MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 > - [Power Virtual Agents web app](advanced-flow.md)
 > - [Power Virtual Agents app in Microsoft Teams](teams/advanced-flow-teams.md)

-You can enable your bot to perform an action by calling a Microsoft Power Automate flow.
-Flows can help you automate activities, or call back-end systems.
+Enable your bot to perform an action by calling a Microsoft Power Automate flow.
+Flows can help you automate activities or call back-end systems.
 For example, you can use flows with [end-user authentication](advanced-end-user-authentication.md) to retrieve information about a user after they've signed in.

-You call flows from within topics, as a discrete **Call an action** node.
+Flows are called from within topics, as a discrete **Call an action** node.
 You can use flows that have already been created in your [Power Apps environment](environments-first-run-experience.md), or you can create a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).

 > [!IMPORTANT]
 > To use flows within Power Virtual Agents, they must meet the following requirements: